teaRRe/TimeTo/README.md

 # TimeTo
-A Countdown application for learning purpose.
+A Time application for learning purpose.....O_O